L-Blondy/lb-lazy-images/README.md

 LazyLoader.loadWithIO('.selector', options)
 ```

-Add some callbacks to each image if you wish :
+Add some callback to each image if you wish :
 ```
 LazyLoader
 	.loadWithIO('.selector')